 Attendees are responsible for obtaining authorization from their employer for time off and out-of-state travel.

 Attendance at Professional Conferences

-Attendees are required to attend all professional conference business/educational sessions which are available and, in addition, are encouraged to attend the next Governing Board meeting following the conference to make a brief presentation on the benefits derived from attending one or more of the sessions.
-Attendees unable to attend the next Governing Board meeting must provide ICRMA with a brief written description of the benefits derived from attending the seminar for inclusion in the Board Agenda or for distribution at the meeting.
+Member employees that wish to attend a conference should contact ICRMA’s administration staff a minimum of 60 days prior to the conference to confirm eligibility.
+Attendees are required to attend all professional conference business/educational sessions which are available and, in addition, if requested are encouraged to attend the next Board of Directors meeting, following the conference, to make a brief presentation on the benefits derived from attending one or more of the sessions.
+Attendees unable to attend the next Board meeting must provide ICRMA with a brief written description of the benefits derived from attending the seminar for inclusion in the Board Agenda or for distribution at the meeting.

 Travel and Accommodation Expenses and Reimbursements:

 All travel, overnight accommodations, meals, gratuities, incidental expenses, and ground transportation shall be arranged and paid for by the attendee and shall be reimbursed to the attendee in accordance with the following: